Rebecca A. Johnson, “Betty Washington Lewis,” The Digital Encyclopedia of George Washington,

 Betty Washington Lewis was more than just the only sister of George Washington to survive to adulthood; she was also a patriot.
 Lewis & her husband, Fielding, contributed a considerable amount of their personal wealth & time toward the American Revolution.
-Their devotion & loyalty to the wartime effort & to its leader, George Washington, inadvertently led them to financial hardship.
+Their loyalty to the wartime effort & to its leader, George Washington, eventually led them to financial hardship.

 Born on June 20, 1733, Betty Washington was the 2nd child & only surviving daughter of Augustine & Mary Ball Washington.
-Christened as Elizabeth, Betty was most likely named after her mother’s beloved half-sister, Elizabeth Johnson Bonhum.
+Christened as Elizabeth, Betty may have been named after her mother’s beloved half-sister, Elizabeth Johnson Bonhum.
 Along with her eventually famous older brother George, Betty had 3 other brothers, Samuel, John (Jack), & Charles, & a sister, Mildred, who died in infancy.
 From her father’s 1st marriage, she also had 3 half-brothers, Butler, Lawrence, & Augustine, only 2 (Lawrence & Augustine) of whom survived to adulthood, & a half-sister, Jane, who died when a child.1

-Betty Washington was born at the family estate on Pope’s Creek in Westmoreland County.
-In 1735, the Washingtons moved to a property on the Upper Potomac, known at the time as Little Hunting Creek but eventually renamed Mount Vernon.
+Betty Washington was born at the family property on Pope’s Creek in Westmoreland County.
+In 1735, the Washingtons moved to land on the Upper Potomac, known at the time as Little Hunting Creek but eventually renamed Mount Vernon.
 In 1740, the family moved to Ferry Farm, overlooking the Rappahannock River, across from the town of Fredericksburg.2

 Like many Virginia girls among the gentry, young Betty Washington no doubt received some practical & ornamental education.
-She learned to ride a horse at an early age & most likely became an expert horsewoman.
-Like all young Virginians, she must have learned to dance.
-Her mother taught her the domestic arts, such as sewing, knitting, & embroidery.
+She learned to ride a horse at an early age.
+Like all young Virginians, she surely learned to dance.
+Her mother likely taught her the domestic arts, such as sewing, knitting, & embroidery.
 Along with her 4 brothers, Betty attended a school taught by Reverend James Marye, a scholarly Huguenot.
 Betty & her family regularly attended Falmouth Church in Brunswick Parish, which contributed to her lasting faith & regular attendance at services in St. George’s Parish in the latter part of her life.3

 Colonel Fielding Lewis (1725-1781)

 Betty Washington was 16, when she married the widower Fielding Lewis, who was 8 years her senior, on May 7, 1750.
-The couple not only shared the same acquaintances & circulated in the same social circles, they were also 2nd cousins through their maternal grandmothers, who were sisters.
-Marriage between kin was common in 18C Virginia.
+The couple were also 2nd cousins through their maternal grandmothers, who were sisters.
 Fielding Lewis’ 1st wife, Catharine Washington, was also a cousin.
 Betty Washington’s marriage settlement of £400 & 2 female slaves, left to her in her father’s will, along with Fielding Lewis’ wealth, enabled the newly married couple to live comfortably.4

 Kenmore where Betty & Fielding Lewis resided

-Fielding Lewis was often away from Kenmore due to his involvement in public life.
-He was a vestryman of St. George’s Church, a colonel in the Spotsylvania County militia, & from 1760 to 1768 served as a member of the House of Burgesses.
+Fielding Lewis was often away from Kenmore due to his involvement in public life...
 In 1773, he joined Virginia’s pre-revolutionary Committee of Correspondence.9 Fielding’s absence left Betty in charge of running & maintaining their estate.
-Although she had many slaves to do manual tasks, like other plantation mistresses, she supervised their work.
-She also oversaw the management of her gardens, spent much of her time attending to her children, offered hospitality to guests, & hosted various social gatherings.
+Although she had many slaves to do manual tasks, she supervised their work.
+She also oversaw the planning & management of her gardens; spent time with her children; offered hospitality to guests; & hosted social gatherings.
 Betty’s brother George was one of Kenmore's many frequent visitors.10

-When Fielding Lewis died December 1781, just two months after the American victory at Yorktown, the Commonwealth of Virginia still owed the Lewises some £7,000.
-In widowhood at age 49, Betty struggled financially & sometimes hired out her slaves to raise money.
-She also tried running a small boarding school at Kenmore, though she had to sell land in order to keep the school & Kenmore afloat.15 Betty Lewis remained at Kenmore fourteen years before she went to live with her daughter, Betty Carter, in Culpepper County.
+When Fielding Lewis died December 1781, just 2 months after the American victory at Yorktown, the Commonwealth of Virginia still owed the Lewises some £7,000.
+A widow at age 49, Betty struggled financially & sometimes rented out her slaves to raise money.
+She also tried running a small boarding school at Kenmore, though she had to sell land in order to keep the school & Kenmore afloat.15 Betty Lewis remained at Kenmore 14 years, before she went to live with her daughter, Betty Carter, in Culpepper County.
 On March 31, 1797, she died at her daughter’s home, Western View, & was buried on the property.16 Eighteen days after she died, Kenmore & its contents were sold.
 The Lewis descendants were never compensated for Betty & Fielding Lewis’ enormous expenditures in support of the revolutionary cause.

 1. Fitzpatrick, John, ed.
 The Writings of George Washington (Washington, D.C.: U.S. Government Printing, 1939), 28.